elastisys/ck8s-cluster/README.md

     export OS_PROJECT_ID=ba47a6b513b645dd94fa31ea5e2becbd

     export CLOUD_PROVIDER=citycloud

-    #Then set up a python environment with ansible:
-    pipenv install
-    pipenv shell

-    #Prepare all nodes by installing docker on them:
-    ./scripts/generate-inventory.sh infra.json > ansible/hosts.ini
-    ansible-playbook -i ansible/hosts.ini ansible/playbook.yml

 Obs if using a new workspace set execution mode to local by `export TF_TOKEN=xxx` (should be located in ~/.terraformrc) and run `bash set-execution-mode.sh`.

 The commands listed above will set up the cloud infrastructure using a "default" configuration.
 Changing the number of machines and thier size can be done by exporting the following values before running `terraform apply`.

     export TF_VAR_sc_master_count=<x | default 1>
     export TF_VAR_sc_master_size=<x | default "Large">

     export TF_VAR_wc_master_count=<x | default 1>
     export TF_VAR_wc_master_size=<x | default "Large">

     export TF_VAR_sc_nfs_size=<x | default "Medium">
     export TF_VAR_wc_nfs_size=<x | default "Medium">

+When terraform is done, you need to create a JSON file with the details of the infrastructure:

+    ./scripts/gen-infra.sh > infra.json

+If the base image used to create the virtual machines does not include docker, you will also need to install it first on all machines.
+(This is currently the case for Safespring and Citycloud.)
+This can be done with ansible like this:

+    # Set up a python environment with ansible:
+    pipenv install
+    pipenv shell

+    # (Optional) If your ssh keys are not picked up by the authentication agent
+    # you need to add them for ansible to be able to use them:
+    ssh-add ${TF_VAR_ssh_pub_key_file_sc%.pub} ${TF_VAR_ssh_pub_key_file_wc%.pub}

+    # Install docker on all nodes:
+    ./scripts/generate-inventory.sh infra.json > ansible/hosts.ini
+    ansible-playbook -i ansible/hosts.ini ansible/playbook.yml

 ## Service passwords - optional